Francisco S. Carvajal

-Francisco Sebastián Carvajal y Gual, sometimes spelled Carbajal (9 December 1870 – 30 September 1932) was a Mexican lawyer and politician who served briefly as president in 1914, during the Mexican Revolution.
-In his role as foreign minister, he succeeded Victoriano Huerta as president upon the latter's resignation.
+Francisco Sebastián Carvajal y Gual (Note: Some sources spell his name as Carbajal.
+He used the spelling Carvajal.)
+(9 December 1870 – 30 September 1932) was a Mexican lawyer and politician who served briefly as president in 1914, during the Mexican Revolution.
+In his role as secretary of foreign affairs, he succeeded Victoriano Huerta as president upon the latter's resignation.